A Book Cover Story: The Design Process of Mastering Modern Calligraphy

 Since Modern Calligraphy’s release in 2013, the book has done better than I ever imagined in my wildest dreams.

-An Amazon Favorite Craft Book in its first month.
-Translations into Spanish and Complex Chinese shortly thereafter.
-A re-issuance by a U.K. publisher for the British Commonwealth.
-On its sixth edition and growing….
-I pinch myself, even to this day.
-So in 2017 when I hatched the idea for Mastering Modern Calligraphy (my third book, having released The Calligrapher’s Business Handbook in 2016), I knew that I wanted to ask my publisher for more design control this time.
+So in 2017 when I hatched the idea for Mastering Modern Calligraphy (my third book, having released The Calligrapher’s Business Handbook in 2016), I knew I wanted to ask my publisher for more design control this time around.
 I also knew I’d have more sway, since they were no longer taking a gamble on an unproven, first-time author.

 The book cover is the last thing that gets designed.
 And it’s no easy task.